dlsc-software-consulting-gmbh/GemsFX/README.md

 ## FilterView

-A control for filtering the content of an obserable list.
+A control for filtering the content of an observable list.
 Works in combination with TableView, ListView, or any control that is based on observable lists.

 ![FilterView](gemsfx/docs/filter-view.png)